FederatedAI/FATE/doc/api/session_api.md

 join(other, func)
 ```

-Return an Table containing all pairs of elements with matching keys in self and other, i.e. 'inner join'.
+Returns a Table containing all pairs of elements with matching keys in self and other, i.e. 'inner join'.

-Each pair of elements will be returned as a (k, func(v1, v2)) tuple, where (k, v1) is in self and (k, v2) is in other.
+Each pair of elements will be returned as a (k, func(v1, v2)) tuple, where (k, v1) is in self and (k, v2) in other.

 In-place computing applies if enabled.
-Result will be in left Table (the caller).
+Results will be in left Table (the caller).

 **Parameters:**